GoldLabGrapeSPEC/QScout/README.md

 More advanced guide coming soon
 <h3>Rating Functions</h3>
 All these functions were developed by me.
 I'd be very interested to see what an actual expert would come up with.<Br>
-<i>Regular</i>: This is the default rating function.
+<b>Regular</b>: This is the default rating function.
 It ignores any provided <i>Raster Layer</i> and drops points at regular intervals.
 It's by far the fastest rating function because it doesn't actually do any rating.<br>
-<i>Local Normalized Difference</i>: Each pixel value for each raster band is "normalized" by dividing it by the range of values for that band within the <b>sample</b>.
+<b>Local Normalized Difference</b>: Each pixel value for each raster band is "normalized" by dividing it by the range of values for that band within the <b>sample</b>.
 The average difference between normalized values in the two samples is compared to get the match value.<br>
-<i>Global Normalized Difference</i>: Each pixel value for each raster band is "normalized" by dividing it by the range of values for that band within the <b>entire raster</b>.
+<b>Global Normalized Difference</b>: Each pixel value for each raster band is "normalized" by dividing it by the range of values for that band within the <b>entire raster</b>.
 The average difference between normalized values in the two samples is compared to get the match value.<br
-<i>Absolute Difference</i>: The average difference between the two samples is divided by 255.<br>
+<b>Absolute Difference</b>: The average difference between the two samples is divided by 255.<br>
-<i>Relative Match Count</i>: Counts the number of pixels where the normalized values in the two samples are within 0.1 of each other.
+<b>Relative Match Count</b>: Counts the number of pixels where the normalized values in the two samples are within 0.1 of each other.
 The count of relative matches is divided by the total number of pixels in the sample.<br>
-<i>Gradients</i>: The program calculates how much the pixel values are changing at each pixel, for each band.
+<b>Gradients</b>: The program calculates how much the pixel values are changing at each pixel, for each band.
 (Should the gradients be calculated based on normalized samples?)
 The average difference between the two gradient matrices is divided by 255.
 This is by far the most computaitonally intensive of the rating functions.<br>
-<i>Random</i>: Drops points randomly within the <i>Row Spacing Stdev</i> and <i>Point Interval Stdev</i>.
+<b>Random</b>: Drops points randomly within the <i>Row Spacing Stdev</i> and <i>Point Interval Stdev</i>.
 I wrote this function during the development process to test if the other functions perform better than random chance, and have included it here on the off chance that someone may find an application for it.<br>

 <h2>FAQ</h2>
 <b>Q:</b>"Why isn't my (1,1) point in the correct corner?"<br>